Diversity Report 2025

 No 1

-(b) If yes: (iii) Has your employer offered you flexible working arrangements?
+(d) If yes: Did your employer offer you flexible working arrangements when you returned?

 Yes 2